 Basic Commands and Fun Tricks

-There are some basic dog training commands and dog tricks that every dog should know.
-Basic commands give your dog structure.
+There are some basic dog training commands and dog tricks that every dog should know like come, speak, drop it, stay, back up, etc. Basic commands give your dog structure.
 In addition, they can help you overcome common dog behavior problems and will help keep your dog safe.

 Proofing Behaviors and Troubleshooting

 Proofing is the last step in training your dog to do any new behavior.
 Learn how to proof behaviors so your dog will be as obedient at the park or a friend's house is he is in your own living room.

 Remember, just because you have reached the final stages of training, it doesn't mean that behavior problems won't crop up.
 Learn about the most common dog behavior problems and how to deal with them.
 These guides will help you navigate this part of the training process: